SalesTim/tech-hub/src/app/api/reference/Apis/CatalogApi.md

 ### HTTP request headers

-- **Content-Type**: Not defined
+- **Content-Type**: application/json
 - **Accept**: application/json

 <a name="getCatalogTemplates"></a>
 # **getCatalogTemplates**
 > List getCatalogTemplates()

-Get all templates from your corporate catalog
+Get all templates from your corporate catalog (🔐 Authenticated users and apps)

     Get all templates from your corporate catalog.